-The minimum detection sensitivity level of human Epstein–Barr virus early antigen (EBV EA) IgM using this human EBV EA-IgM ELISA kit was 1.1 U/ml.
-The dynamic assay range for this kit is 1.0 – 200.0 U/ml.
+The minimum detection sensitivity level of IgM antibodies directed to Epstein–Barr virus early antigen (EBV EA-IgM) using current human EBV EA IgM ELISA kit was 1.1 U/ml.
+The dynamic range for this ELISA assay is 1.0 – 200.0 U/ml.

 - IgM serum antibodies to Epstein-Barr virus are uniquely present in a subset of patients with the chronic fatigue syndrome.
 In Vivo.
 (2004) 18 (2): 101-6.
 Lerner A.M., et al.

 - Antibodies to early EBV, CMV, and HHV6 antigens in systemic lupus erythematosus patients.
 Scand J Rheumatol.
 (2015) 44 (2): 143-9.
 Rasmussen N.S., et al.

 - Epstein-Barr virus specific marker molecules for early diagnosis of infectious mononucleosis.
 J Virol Methods.
 (1988) 21 (1-4): 133-46.
 Middeldorp J.M., Herbrink P.

 - EBV reactivation serological profile in primary Sjögren’s syndrome: an underlying trigger of active articular involvement?
 Rheumatol Int.
 (2013) 33 (5): 1149-57.
 Pasoto S.G., et al.